July 20 - 21, 2022 | Minneapolis, MN & Online

 A pre-conference workshop intended for NDIRA members (membership is free, join NDIRA now) interested in learning more about IPUMS data and leveraging it for aging and life course research will be held immediately before the conference on July 18-19.
 The workshop will provide a general overview of available data, highlight data resources related t the conference theme, provide opportunities to work with the data and discuss ideas with workshop facilitators and other participants.

-The pre-conference workshop will be held in conjunction with workshops hosted by IPUMS MEPS and NCHAT.
-Pre-conference workshop attendees may choose to participate in cross-over sessions to learn more about IPUMS MEPS or NCHAT data.
+The pre-conference workshop will be held in conjunction with a workshop hosted by NCHAT.
+Pre-conference workshop attendees may choose to participate in cross-over sessions to learn more about NCHAT data.

 *Workshop participants are expected to also attend the conference on July 20-21.